-The Alban Berg Quartet was a string quartet founded in Vienna, Austria in 1970, named after Alban Berg.
+The Alban Berg Quartett was a string quartet founded in Vienna, Austria in 1970, named after Alban Berg (9 February 1885 – 24 December 1935), the Austrian composer.
 It was widely considered the most famous string quartet in the world.

-The Berg Quartet was founded in 1970 by four young professors of the Vienna Academy of Music and made its debut in the Vienna Konzerthaus in autumn 1971.
+The Berg Quartett was founded in 1970 by four young professors of the Vienna Academy of Music and made its debut in the Vienna Konzerthaus in the autumn of 1971.
 The widow of the composer Alban Berg, Helene, attended an early private concert after which she gave her consent for the quartet to use her husband’s name.

 In 2005, Thomas Kakuska died of cancer.
 In accordance with his wish, the ABQ continued concertizing with Isabel Charisius, a student of his.
 But as cellist Valentin Erben said, “There was a big rupture in our hearts” and the quartet retired in 2008.
 The concert in memoriam Thomas Kakuska featured a whos-who of classical music, including an orchestra of friends and students of the quartet.

 Among them were Angelika Kirchschlager, Elisabeth Leonskaja, Erwin Arditti, Magdalena Kozena, Thomas Quasthoff, Helmut Deutsch, Alois Posch, Heinrich Schiff, and Sir Simon Rattle; the orchestra was conducted by Claudio Abbado.
 After a worldwide farewell tour in July 2008, the ABQ ended its career.